 Proposals shall be sealed and shall not be opened until expiration of the time established for making proposals as set forth in the request for proposals.
 Proposals may be withdrawn at any time prior to acceptance.
 The District shall have the right to reject any and all proposals except for the purpose of evading the provisions and policies of the Nebraska Schools Construction Alternatives Act.

 The District shall evaluate and rank each proposal on the basis of best meeting the criteria in the request for proposals and taking into consideration the recommendation of the selection committee.
-The selection committee shall be a group of at least five persons designated by the Board and shall include the following:
+The selection committee shall be a group of at least five persons designated by the District and shall include, at a minimum, the following:

-2. Members of the school administration or staff;
+2. A member of the school administration or staff;

 3. The school’s architect or engineer;

-4. Any person chosen by the Board for providing expertise relevant to selection of a construction manager under the Nebraska Schools Construction Alternatives Act; and
+4. Any person chosen by the District for providing expertise relevant to selection of a construction manager under the Nebraska Schools Construction Alternatives Act; and

 5. A resident of the District not included in the four preceding subsections.

 A member of the selection committee designated under subdivision (4) or (5) of this subsection shall not be employed by, or have a financial or other interest in, a construction manager who has a proposal being evaluated and shall not be employed by the District or the District’s architect/engineer.